DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: DynamicNER Dataset

-\paragraph{Dynamic Categorization} The dynamic version improves model generalization and reduces overfitting risk by dynamically adjusting entity labels and corresponding entity type lists during annotation, including mixing types of different granularities, replacing types with synonyms, using type lists without irrelevant types, and merging certain types into miscellaneous/others, as shown in Figure \ref{dynamicboost}.
+\paragraph{Dynamic Categorization.} The dynamic version improves model generalization and reduces overfitting risk by dynamically adjusting entity labels and corresponding entity type lists during annotation, including \ding{202} mixing types of different granularities, \ding{203} replacing types with synonyms, \ding{204} using type lists without irrelevant types, and \ding{205} merging certain types into miscellaneous/others, as shown in Figure \ref{fig:dynamic_example}.
 This method addresses the mismatch between existing datasets and few-shot/zero-shot training needs, better simulating real-world scenarios, and is particularly critical for evaluating methods relying on complex prompt designs (e.g., CoT).
 Unlike traditional few-shot learning, some LLM-based methods only use few-shot demos to help the model understand the task or format, without requiring knowledge of entity types.
 They can perform NER across different datasets with fixed few-shot demos, resembling zero-shot NER.
 Research shows this method is more effective than typical zero-shot NER \cite{zhang2022automatic}.
-In methods that uses complex prompt designs like CoT to guide the reasoning, even few-shot CoT only conveys the CoT process rather than task-relevant knowledge, the performance of prompt-guide zero-shot CoT is significantly worse than few-shot CoT, making zero-shot restrictions inadequate for reflecting their true capability.
+In methods that uses complex prompt designs like CoT to guide the reasoning, even few-shot CoT only conveys the CoT process rather than task-relevant knowledge, the performance of prompt-guided zero-shot CoT is significantly worse than few-shot CoT, making zero-shot restrictions inadequate for reflecting their true capability.
 However, in NER, models inevitably learn about entity types through few-shot demos, which limits generalization evaluations on fixed-category datasets.
 Our method significantly mitigates this limitation by varying entity types and lists, isolating the impact of prior type knowledge.

-Notably, as dynamic categorization is a subtractive method applied to a comprehensive classification system, this method highly relies on DynamicNER's comprehensive categorization system, which includes 155 entity types.
-This method may not be suitable for all datasets.
+Notably, as dynamic categorization is a subtractive method applied to a comprehensive and detailed categorization system, this method relies heavily on DynamicNER's fine-grained taxonomy, which includes 3 levels of granularity and 155 entity types.
+Consequently, this method may not be suitable for all datasets.
+Based on our empirical findings, we recommend that future researchers adopting this categorization method use datasets that feature at least two levels of granularity and over 20 fine-grained entity types.